ManoelMorais/English/Present/Present Continuous.md

 ## Sentence contruction

 - AFF: SP + verb to be + **(verb + ing)** + complement
-  - E.g?
-He is watching TV
+  - E.g: He is watching TV
 - NEG: SP + verb to be + **not** + **(verb + ing)** + complement
-  - E.g?
-He is **not watching** TV
+  - E.g: He is **not watching** TV
 - INT: verb to be + SP + **(verb + ing)** + complement
-  - Is he watching TV?
+  - E.g: Is he watching TV?

 ## SPELLING RULES